1jour1vin

 Wine rated (2025 guide) 98/100

 Its striking bouquet, with captivating aromas of cherry blossom, licorice, black fruits, black cherries, orange peel, and cigar tobacco, sets the tone.
-On the palate, opulent, silky fruits express themselves fully, with their purity, length, freshness, and harmonious finish stealing the show, along with a silky texture on the palate.
+On the palate, the opulent, silky fruit comes fully to the fore, with its purity, length, freshness, and harmonious finish stealing the show, accompanied by a silky texture.
 This wine is a blend of 80% Merlot, 19% Cabernet Franc, and 1% Cabernet Sauvignon.
 Best enjoyed between 2028 and 2060.

 1JOUR1VIN PRICE